 E3 is unashamedly Christian and works with partners whose activities are holistic in reaching people in practical and spiritual ways.

 E3 works hard to minimise the running costs of the charity so more of our income can go to the work.
-In 2019, 91.5% of expenditure will be spent on our charitable activities on the ground in Southern Africa.
-We plan to spend only 8.5% of our expenditure on running costs (6.4% on marketing, fundraising and administration and 2.1% on governance costs).
+In 2019, 92.5% of expenditure was spent on our charitable activities on the ground in Southern Africa.
+We spent only 7.5% of our expenditure on running costs (marketing, fundraising, admin and governance costs).